 The ABS Function in R also allows you to find the absolute values of a column value.
-In this example, We are going to find the absolute values for all the records present in [Service Grade] column using abs Function.
+In this example, we are going to find the absolute values for all the records present in [Service Grade] column using the abs Function.

-For this demonstration, We are going to use the below-shown csv data.
-I suggest you refer to the R Read CSV Function article to understand the steps involved in importing CSV file.
+For this R absolute positive demonstration, We are going to use the below-shown CSV data.
+I suggest you refer to the R Read CSV Function article to understand the steps involved in importing the CSV file.